Forgot password

 Whether you meant to or not, you might have a few elements already loaded.
 Screenshot by Dot Esports

-To satisfy Rule 18 for The Password Game, you’ll have to choose any elements from the periodic table and have their atomic numbers added together to equal 200.
+To satisfy Rule 18 for The Password Game, you have to choose elements from the periodic table and have their atomic numbers add together to equal 200.

-Each element on the periodic table has an atomic number, and you’ll likely already have a few in your password already—some intentionally, some by accident.
+Each element on the periodic table has an atomic number, and you likely already have a few in your password—some intentionally, some by accident.

 Tip:

-Figure out what numbers you will need to keep in order to achieve 200.
-Make sure to use a spreadsheet and or take notes to help keep track.
+Figure out what numbers you need to keep to achieve 200.
+Use a spreadsheet or take notes to help you keep track.

-In my puzzle above, the elements V, Zn, and N were highlighted—but the only atomic element I actually entered was Zn to satisfy Rule 12.
-You may find this happens to you as well, whether it be due to needing a Roman numeral or because of a random element appearing in your captcha.
+In my puzzle above, the elements V, Zn, and N were highlighted—but the only atomic element I entered was Zn to satisfy Rule 12.
+You may find this also happens to you, whether it be due to needing a Roman numeral or because of a random element appearing in your captcha.

 Fortunately, depending on how many atomic elements you’ve included, you may be one character away from resolving Rule 18.
 Here are some steps to follow once you have simplified your password:

 1. Figure out and note down the numbers that should stay.
-These are your constant values that equal up to the Atomic number total.
+These are your constant values that equal the total Atomic number.
 Check the table below for more Atomic values.

 2. Add those constant values together to determine your Atomic total.